robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-sync-aad-users-to-cluster.md

 ## <a name="verify-the-newly-added-azure-ad-user"></a>Verifique se o usuário recém-adicionado do Azure AD

 Abra a [Interface do Usuário do Apache Ambari](hdinsight-hadoop-manage-ambari.md) para verificar se o novo usuário do Azure AD foi adicionado.
-Acesse a interface do usuário da Web **`https://CLUSTERNAME.azurehdinsight.net`** do amAmbari navegando até.
+Acesse a interface do usuário da Web do amAmbari navegando até **`https://CLUSTERNAME.azurehdinsight.net`** .
 Insira o nome de usuário de administrador do cluster.

 1. No painel do Ambari, selecione **Gerenciar Ambari** abaixo do menu **admin**.